arangodb/docs/site/content/http/indexes/indexes-persistent.md

                   type: string
                   description: |+
                     Must be equal to `"persistent"`.
+                name:
+                  type: string
+                  description: |+
+                    An easy-to-remember name for the index to look it up or refer to it in index hints.
+                    Index names are subject to the same character restrictions as collection names.
+                    If omitted, a name is auto-generated so that it is unique with respect to the collection, e.g. `idx_832910498`.
                 fields:
                   type: array
                   description: |+
                     An array of attribute paths.
+                    The `.` character denotes sub-attributes in attribute paths.
+Attributes with literal `.` in their name cannot be indexed.
+Attributes with the name `_id` cannot be indexed either, neither as a top-level attribute nor as a sub-attribute.
+                    You can expand one array attribute with `[*]`.
                 storedValues:
                   type: array
                   description: "The optional `storedValues` attribute can contain\